HHS/meshrdf/README.md

 This uses the 2015 data files to produce the "current" RDF output files `out/mesh.nt` and `out/mesh.nt.gz`.

-To produce RDF data that has URIs with the year, then you should also use the `-u` argument.
+To produce RDF data that has URIs with the year, you should also use the `-u` argument.
-Thus, the following uses the 2015 MeSH XML files to generate the data that has RDF URIs that include the year:
+For example, the following generates RDF URIs that include the year:

     bin/mesh-xml2rdf.sh -y 2015 -u

 In this case, the output data files will be written to `out/2015/mesh2015.nt` and `out/2015/mesh2015.nt.gz`.

-If you wish to explicitly control the location of these output files, you can use the `-o` argument.
-For example:

-    bin/mesh-xml2rdf.sh -y 2015 -o mesh2015-current

-In this case the output files will be written to `mesh2015-noyear.nt` and `mesh2015-noyear.nt.gz`.

 ### IRI preservation and versioning